-The format used by Olympus and Panasonic compact system cameras, these are a fair bit larger than the 1-inch sensors described on the previous page, but still smaller than APS-C types described below.
+These are a fair bit larger than the 1-inch sensors described on the previous page, but still smaller than APS-C types described below.

 So, a 17mm lens used on such a camera will provide an effective focal length similar to a 34mm lens on a full-frame body.
 Similarly, a 12-35mm lens provides a focal range equivalent to 24-70mm lens on the same camera.